Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 Anticoagulation started

-Yes — confirm before discharge
+Confirm before discharge

 Patient education

-Signs of bleeding, PE recurrence, compliance
+Bleeding signs, PE recurrence, compliance

 Written information